 Have you got a mirror indoors that no longer feels ‘at home’ with the decor?
 I had a farmhouse style wooden framed mirror that no longer felt right for my more contemporary furnishings, rather than throw it out – a simple coat of wood preserving outdoor paint has made it perfectly suitable for a new life outside.

-Using mirrors outside can totally transform the garden, firstly by making it feel more like an extension of the indoors but also by enhancing planting and bouncing light around to make the space feel bigger.
+Using garden mirrors can totally transform the space, firstly by making it feel more like an extension of the indoors but also by enhancing planting and bouncing light around to make the space feel bigger.
 For more ways to visually grow your space, our tricks for How to make a small garden look bigger are a must-see.

 Got a wooden ladder or old steps that you no longer need?
 Give the steps a coat of uplifting colour and repurpose them to create a decorative plant display.
 Cut them down to size to make the display as tall or short as needed – depending on your garden layout.
 For a balcony garden idea try using plants at different heights to help create a different sense of perspective, adding depth to the overall feel of the compact zone.